google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 ![center](res/imagemaninpy5.png)

 <!--
-How do we figure how much to pad the image to make it a square?
+How do we figure out how much to pad the image to make it a square?

-First, determine the longest dimension between the width and height of the original image.
+First, determine the largest dimension (width or height) of the original image.

-Figure out how much padding is needed in the height and width of the image.
+Then, figure out how much padding is needed in the height and width of the image.
 In this case, we need to pad the image’s height to match the image’s width, since the width is larger than the height.

 Image Details:
 * [imagemaninpy5.png](http://www.google.com): Copyright Google